 Thank you for your interest in federal certification.
-There are two types of federal certification through OMWBE:
+There are three types of federal certification through OMWBE:

 DBE – Disadvantaged Business Enterprise

 ACDBE – Disadvantaged Business Enterprise for concessionaires located at airports

 Why apply for federal certification?

 The U.S. Department of Transportation (USDOT) distributes federal funds to finance state, local, public transit, and airport transportation projects.
 Recipients of USDOT funds must set an overall goal for DBE participation and monitor results.
 Becoming certified allows these entities to identify your firm as a certified business.